DamienLopez1/Spot-the-ball/README.md

 Required for training is a folder of masks and training images.
 A mask will be a black background with a white area to show where the ball used to be , the training image is that of your typical spot the ball challenge image.

 In example images:

 gt_mask.png : Ground truth mask

 image7.png : Training Image

-pr_mask : Mask shozwing predicted location of ball
+pr_mask : Mask showing predicted location of ball

 Lines 17-24 specify the file path to your pictures and the associated masks.